rmonterodev/myblog/_posts/2024-05-08-JS-Design-Pattern-Module.md

 layout: post
 title:  Module Design Pattern
 categories: Javascript Design-Patterns
-tags: frontend js javascript patterns
+tags: frontend js javascript patterns module
 ---

 This a great way to keep project code cleanly separated and organized by different categories.
 It would help a lot a team of developers to browse between a bunch of files in order to reach a specific funcionality to add or improve.